Cold coffees are great year round, but when it comes to cold brew vs iced coffee what's the difference?

 Iced Coffee: Why Coffee Drinkers Enjoy It

-Iced coffee is like regular coffee, but cold, and it’s popular in numerous countries.
-However, the process isn’t as simple as just leaving it to cool down.
+Iced coffee is exactly what it sounds like, regular coffee - but cold.
+It’s popular in numerous countries but the process isn’t as simple as just leaving drip coffee to cool down.

 When made, it will be iced and will come without milk or foam.
 That’s what makes it different from a cup of coffee left to cool.
 When considering the difference between cold brew and iced coffee, there are quite a few.